helpermethod/graalvm-native-image-toolchain/README.md

 # GraalVM Native Image Toolchain

-A GitHub Action for setting up a GraalVM Native Image toolchain, consisting of
+A GitHub Action for setting up a GraalVM Native Image toolchain consisting of

 * GraalVM
 * Native Image